mjkcool/DesserCafe-management-program/README.md

 | ------------- | ------------- |
 | <img src=https://user-images.githubusercontent.com/53461080/86427591-7f92fb00-bd25-11ea-9e9e-a76000e5b929.PNG>  | <img src=https://user-images.githubusercontent.com/53461080/86464014-93605080-bd69-11ea-96d9-4a3db4c2314e.PNG>  |

-&nbsp;You can add the menu to the order list by clicking the menu button on the main screen.
+&nbsp;You can accumulate the menu(name, price)to the order list by clicking the menu button on the main screen.
 Then, you will see the information you chose at the bottom of the main screen.
 There is no limit to the quantity, but there are only up to 2 types of menus that can be ordered.
 If the limit is exceeded, a warning message pops up.
 <br>You can click the button on the bottom right to erase the selected menu information.
 Then, a message of cancellation pops up after the selection information is cleared
 <br><br>